-When installing the tube heating system, the minimum clearances to combustibles for your model tube heater and system configuration must be maintained.
+When installing the tube heater system, clearances to combustibles for the model tube heater and configuration must be maintained.
 Refer to Chart 2.4 below to determine the required distances for your model.

-Chart 2.4 • Clearance to Combustibles in Inches (cm)(see figure 2.1 for Mounting Angles)
+Chart 2.4 • Clearance to Combustibles in Inches (cm) (see figure 2.1 for Mounting Angles)